stancecoke/bafang_canable_pro/README.md

 Open the unziped folder in the windows file manager
 Double click on "Install_NPM.bat", this step is only needed once
 Connect the Canable to the PC and to your Bafang System [Tutorial how to wire the Canable](https://kaspars.net/blog/bafang-canbus)
-You can mod this kind of [display extension cable](https://aliexpress.com/item/1005005307730396.html) to loop in the Canable
+You can mod this kind of [display extension cable](https://aliexpress.com/item/1005005307730396.html) to loop in the Canable.
+Be careful, make sure, that you choose the male - female option!
 ![UCAN_Wiring](UCAN_wiring.JPG)
 Double click on "Start_Tool.bat"
 Have Fun!